Merit Badges For Everything

 - Mammal Study

 - Fingerprinting— Usually finished off in about half an hour at the craft hut during scout camp.
+Or five minutes if the instructor is bored enough.

 - Metalwork— A great excuse to produce one's very own ninja stars.
 Alternately, remember: It's not a sword, it's a really long, really sharp letter opener.